 Sure, a pediatrician does not take a bunch of courses on vaccinology.
 But they have taken dozens of courses plus at least 5 years of clinical training to become independent physicians.
 That’s what makes them experts on vaccines.

 All of this knowledge and training is based on scientific evidence, not wild and highly inaccurate claims on the internet.
 To become an expert on vaccines, it’s more than just reading the useless package insert, it’s years of education and clinical training.

 No, pediatricians (and all other physicians) don’t take a course in vaccines.
 In fact, they have much much more than that.

 - Physicians, for the purpose of this article, are medical doctors (MDs) or doctors of osteopathy (DOs).
 In almost all of the world other than the USA, osteopaths are not physicians.
-In the USA, DOs must undergo the same rigorous clinical training as MDs, they compete for the same residencies, and are licensed as physicians.
+In the USA, DOs must undergo the same rigorous clinical training as MDs, compete for the same residencies, and be licensed as physicians.
 Some DOs practice various forms of pseudoscience, but most do not.
 Doctors of podiatric medicine (DPMs) are also physicians, but they generally don’t give a lot of vaccinations.

 - Nurses also have to go through a similar, intensive educational and clinical training program.
 But most of the anti-vaccine tropes focus on physicians, so I stuck with that.

 - Review of the book “We Want Them Infected” by Jonathan Howard - 2023-11-28

 - Flu vaccine reduces heart attacks - 2023-11-27

 - Thanksgiving dinner and sleep — don’t blame tryptophan in turkey - 2023-11-21